Who is an academic mentor?

 What kind of training is provided?

 Complete the Volunteer Application form and a staff person from Boston Partners in Education will contact you.
-If you prefer, after filling out the registration form, you can call the office at (617) 451-6145 and ask for Peter Darling.
-He will be happy to schedule you for an interview, which will last approximately one hour.
+If you prefer, after filling out the registration form, you can call the office at (617) 451-6145 and ask for Emelia Andres or Sue Li.
+They will be happy to schedule you for an interview, which will last approximately one hour.

 When and where does the training take place?